-Held after every four years, the Winter Olympic Games were first held in 1924 in Chamonix, France.
-It is an international sporting competition which draws its inspiration from the Olympic Games which were held in Ancient Greece up until the 4th century AD from 8th century BC.
+Held every four years, the Winter Olympic Games first took place in 1924 in Chamonix, France.
+It is an international sporting competition that draws its inspiration from the Olympic Games held in Ancient Greece from the eighth century BCE to the fourth century CE.
 The Olympic Games are governed by the International Olympic Committee (IOC) which was started in 1894 by Baron Pierre de Coubertin, and the Olympic Charter defines its rules and structure.

-We should, however, note that when the Olympics started in 1894, there were no Winter Olympics but Summer Olympics only.
+When the Olympics started in 1894, there were no Winter Olympics but Summer Olympics only.
 Before the first Winter Olympic Games in 1924, there were the Nordic Games arranged by General Viktor Gustaf Balck in Stockholm, Sweden in 1901 which were only open to Scandinavian nations (Denmark, Sweden, Norway, and Finland).
 Balck attempted to add figure skating and all winter games to the Olympic Games, but his request was denied.
 In 1908, four winter games were added to the Summer Olympics, and in 1911, it was proposed that separate winter games should be held together with the Summer Games.
-Due to financial constraints and the need to protect the Nordic Games the request was again denied, but in 1916, the first Winter Olympics were to be held in Berlin, Germany.
-The Olympics never took place because the event never took place when World War I broke out.
+Due to financial constraints and the need to protect the Nordic Games, the request was again denied, but in 1916, the first Winter Olympics were to be held in Berlin, Germany.
+The Olympics never took place because World War I broke out.

 Success for Winter Olympics champions came in 1921 when the IOC decided that in the 1924 Olympics to be held in France, an “International Winter Sports Week” would be held in Chamonix for 11 days.
 In 1925, the IOC commissioned a separate winter competition.
 The 1924 winter games in Chamonix became the first Winter Olympics.